Magnetic and quadrupole moments of the $Z_{c}(4020)^+$, $Z_{c}(4050)^+$, and $Z_{c}(4600)^{+}$ states in the diquark-antidiquark picture: QCD light-cone sum rules for the magnetic and quadrupole moments of the states

 \section{QCD light-cone sum rules for the magnetic and quadrupole moments of the $Z_c$ states}

-In this section, we explore the magnetic and quadrupole moment of hidden-charm tetraquark states built of compact diquark-antidiquarks.
-To do this, we write down the two-point correlation function in the QCD sum rules in the presence of the external electromagnetic background field as follows,
+In this section, we explore the magnetic and quadrupole moment of hidden-charm tetraquark states composed of compact diquark-antidiquarks.
+To do this, we write the two-point correlation function in the QCD sum rules in the presence of an external electromagnetic background field as follows,